How to keep your pets safe this firework season, according to the RSPCA

-The RSPCA shares its top tips for pet safety during firework season, in collaboration with Classic FM’s Pet Sounds.
+The RSPCA shares its top tips for pet safety during firework season, in collaboration with Classic FM’s Pet Classics.

-With the arrival of Classic FM’s Pet Sounds, our radio show designed to keep pets calm during firework season, we’ve worked with our friends at the RSPCA to bring you the latest advice for keeping pets safe and stress-free amidst the pops and bangs.
+With the return of Classic FM’s Pet Classics, our radio show designed to keep pets calm during firework season, we’ve worked with our friends at the RSPCA to bring you the latest advice for keeping pets safe and stress-free amid the pops and bangs.

 Bonfire night can be a very scary time for our four-legged friends, due to the loud noises and bright lights.
 Around 62 percent of dogs, 55 percent of horses and 54 percent of cats in the UK* show signs of anxiety when they hear fireworks.
 Loud, sudden noises and bright flashes of light are also known to cause fear and distress to lots of other animals including small furries, livestock and wildlife.

-Classic FM’s Pet Sounds with Bill Turnbull airs at 7pm on both Thursday 5 November and Saturday 7 November – but in the meantime, we’ve got all the important information on how to keep your furry friends safe and happy during this stressful period.
+Classic FM’s Pet Classics with Charlotte Hawkins airs from 5pm to 9pm on both Friday 4 November and Saturday 5 November – but in the meantime, we’ve got all the important information on how to keep your furry friends safe and happy during this stressful period.